omaraboelfadl/COE49413-S25-Group-1/README.md

 4. **Run the notebook**
   Run all cells in the notebook, this will perform the following:
-  - load the dataset (There is no need to modify any data paths as everything is configured to run as is)
+  - load the dataset (there is no need to modify any data paths as everything is configured to run as is)
   - preprocess the training data
   - augment the training data
   - load the model